Shattered Vows: Getting Beyond Betrayal

 Q: In what way do they act crazy?

-Dr. G. They’re very emotional.
-They cry easily, their emotions flip-flop.
+Dr Glass: They’re very emotional.
+They cry easily.
+Their emotions flip-flop.
 They are hyper-vigilant.
-They want to look at the beeper.
-They have flashbacks.
+They want to look at the cell phone.
+Plus, they have flashbacks.
 In the car they hear a country-western song and start crying, or accusing.
 They obsess over the details of the affair.
-Although these are common post-traumatic reactions to infidelity, their behavior is very erratic and upsetting to them and their partner.
+Although these are common post-traumatic reactions to infidelity, their behavior is very erratic.
+This is upsetting to them and their partner.
 How much compassion the partner has for that is one of the benchmarks.

 Q: How so?

-Dr. G: A lot of the anger and the rage the betrayed spouse feels is directed toward the affair partner rather than the marital partner: “that person doesn’t have any morals;” “that person was exploitative.”
+Dr Glass: A lot of the anger and the rage the betrayed spouse feels is directed toward the affair partner rather than the marital partner.
+“That person doesn’t have any morals, and was exploitative.”
 “That person’s a home wrecker.”
 To believe that of the marital partner would make it difficult to stay in the relationship.

 At the same time, the person who had the affair may still be idealizing the affair partner.
-The unfaithful spouse perceives the affair partner as an angel, whereas the betrayed person perceives an evil person.
-It’s important at some point in the healing process for the involved person to see some flaws in the affair partner, so that they can partly see what their partner, the betrayed spouse, is telling them.
+The unfaithful spouse perceives the affair partner as an angel.
+Whereas the betrayed person perceives an evil person.
+It’s important at some point in the healing process for the involved person to see some flaws in the affair partner.
+This is so that they can partly see what their partner, the betrayed spouse, is telling them.
 But it’s also important for the betrayed spouse to see the affair partner not as a cardboard character but as a human being.

-Q: Is there anything else that helps you gauge the salvagability of a relationship after an affair?
+Q: Is there anything else that helps you gauge the salvageability of a relationship after an affair?

-Dr. G: Empathy, responsibility—and the degree of understanding of the vulnerabilities that made an affair possible.
+Dr Glass: Empathy, responsibility —and the degree of understanding of the vulnerabilities that made an affair possible.

 Q: What vulnerabilities?